Industrial And Logistics

 What ownership should keep in view.

-Dock, drive-in, storefront, and service-door coordination in one package.
+Dock, drive-in, storefront, and service-door coordination in one package — opening locations in the shell fabric determined before the structural package is released.

-Base-building and turnover standards that support faster leasing or occupancy.
+Base-building and turnover standards that support faster leasing or occupancy — documented utility stubs, confirmed structural capacity records, and completed City of Georgetown permit history.

 Service detail